HIV/AIDS: Antiviral therapy

+Current ART options are combinations (or "cocktails") consisting of at least three medications belonging to at least two types, or "classes", of antiretroviral agents.
+There are eight classes of antiretroviral agents (ARVs), and over 30 individual drugs: nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs), non-nucleoside reverse transcriptase, inhibitors (NNRTIs), protease inhibitors (PIs), integrase strand transfer inhibitors (INSTIs), a fusion inhibitor, a CCR5 antagonist, a CD4 T lymphocyte (CD4) post-attachment inhibitor, and a gp120 attachment inhibitor.
+There are also two drugs, ritonavir (RTV) and cobicistat (COBI) which can be used as pharmacokinetic (PK) enhancers (or boosters) to improve the PK profiles of PIs and the INSTI elvitegravir (EVG).
+Depending on the guidelines being followed, initial treatment generally consists of two nucleoside reverse transcriptase inhibitors along with a third ARV, either an integrase strand transfer inhibitor (INSTI), a non-nucleoside reverse transcriptase inhibitor (NNRTI), or a protease inhibitor with a pharmacokinetic enhancer (also known as a booster).

 The World Health Organization and the United States recommend antiretrovirals in people of all ages (including pregnant women) as soon as the diagnosis is made, regardless of CD4 count.
 Once treatment is begun, it is recommended that it is continued without breaks or "holidays".
 Many people are diagnosed only after treatment ideally should have begun.
 The desired outcome of treatment is a long-term plasma HIV-RNA count below 50 copies/mL.
 Levels to determine if treatment is effective are initially recommended after four weeks and once levels fall below 50 copies/mL checks every three to six months are typically adequate.
 Inadequate control is deemed to be greater than 400 copies/mL.
 Based on these criteria treatment is effective in more than 95% of people during the first year.

 Benefits of treatment include a decreased risk of progression to AIDS and a decreased risk of death.
 In the developing world, treatment also improves physical and mental health.
 With treatment, there is a 70% reduced risk of acquiring tuberculosis.
 Additional benefits include a decreased risk of transmission of the disease to sexual partners and a decrease in mother-to-child transmission.
 The effectiveness of treatment depends to a large part on compliance.
 Reasons for non-adherence to treatment include poor access to medical care, inadequate social supports, mental illness and drug abuse.
 The complexity of treatment regimens (due to pill numbers and dosing frequency) and adverse effects may reduce adherence.
 Even though cost is an important issue with some medications, 47% of those who needed them were taking them in low- and middle-income countries as of 2010, and the rate of adherence is similar in low-income and high-income countries.